HashimThePassionate/django-for-everyone/projects/02_learn_django_for_professionals/02_setting_postgresql_in_container/readme.md

 pip freeze > requirements.txt
 ```

-*Explanation:* This command generates a `requirements.txt` file from the Pipfile.lock, listing all the dependencies so they can be installed using pip in Docker.
+*✨ Explanation:* This command generates a `requirements.txt` file from the Pipfile.lock, listing all the dependencies so they can be installed using pip in Docker.

 ## 🐳 **Switching to Docker**

 To switch over to Docker, we’ll create a Dockerfile and a `docker-compose.yml` file.

-### **Deactivate the Virtual Environment:**
+### 🔌 **Deactivate the Virtual Environment:**

 ```shell
 deactivate
 ```

-*Explanation:* Deactivating the virtual environment ensures that the environment is no longer active, and you're back to your system's default Python environment.
+*✨ Explanation:* Deactivating the virtual environment ensures that the environment is no longer active, and you're back to your system's default Python environment.

-### **Create a Dockerfile:**
+### 🛠️ **Create a Dockerfile:**

 The Dockerfile will define the environment for your Django project.